leon3s/nextauri/README.md

 <blockquote>
 Note that tauri is waiting for an http server to be alive on localhost:3000

+Witch is the default next port while running in development

-You have to start npm run next dev first.
+That why you have to start npm run next dev first.
 </blockquote>

 ### Source structure